Can a US Citizen Buy a House in Morocco? Honest 2026 Guide from the Ground

 1. Get the title number in writing from the seller.

-2. Cross check it yourself on Morocco’s Mohafadati portal (ANCFCC’s official online title lookup).
+2. Cross-check it yourself on Morocco’s Mohafadati portal, which is ANCFCC’s official online title lookup.

 3. Have your own notary order a fresh certificat de propriété.

-5. Request tax clearance certificates (local taxes, any pending capital gains).
+5. Request tax clearance certificates covering local taxes and any pending capital gains.

 6. For condos, request the syndic records and confirmation that monthly charges are fully paid.